rosa1-maker/Quote-for-life/README.md

 <p>Behaviour Input OUtput Page loads, reveals an interactive page with two rows one with the form that alows a user to enter a quote and have them submitted and it will be posted.
 Already posted quotes that can the be toogles, read then upvoated or down voated and deleated.<p>

 ## Known Bugs
-1.The Submit button not working but handling the problem immedietly
+<p>1.The Submit button not working but handling the problem immedietly</p>

 ## Technologies used
 <ul>